IQSS/ZeligChoice/README.md

 Installation
 ------------

-You can install ZeligChoice from CRAN or from GitHub with:
+You can install ZeligChoice from CRAN or, the developerment version from GitHub with:

 ``` r
 # install.packages("devtools")